-Candidates may purchase calculators from stores or directly from Texas Instruments: telephone: (800) 842-2737; website: www.ti.com.
+Candidates may purchase calculators from stores or directly from Texas Instruments: telephone: (800) 842-2737.

 It is the candidate's responsibility to see that the calculator used during the examination is in good working order.
-For CAS Exams 3L and 5-9, supervisors will have a spare approved calculator available for a candidate whose calculator malfunctions.
+For CAS Exams LC, ST, and 5-9, supervisors will have a spare approved calculator available for a candidate whose calculator malfunctions.
 It is not to be distributed to a candidate without a calculator or whose unauthorized calculator has been confiscated.